alxhslm/alxhslm.github.io/content/posts/latex/index.md

 To be honest, I never really loved any of these options because they weren’t particularly good _text_ editors with odd keybindings and limited theming options.
 With the exception of Texifier on the Mac, they tend to be ugly GTK apps and are not particularly enjoyable to use.

 The obvious solution to this is to use the IDE I use everyday for Python development which is VS Code.
-To get LaTeX specific functionality like syntax highlighting, you can use the [LaTeX Workshop extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) for VS Code.
-I did try using this extension back in 2020, but I found that it was lacking features at the time.
+To get LaTeX specific functionality like syntax highlighting, you can use the [LaTeX Workshop extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop).
+When I tried using this extension back in 2020, I found it to be lacking in features.
 However, it has matured considerably since then and IMO gives just as good an experience as a LaTeX specific editor.

-To automatically work out the build process, you can use the [latexmk](https://mg.readthedocs.io/latexmk.html) Perl script in place of `pdflatex` etc, which I found _just works_.
+To automatically work out the build process, you can use the [latexmk](https://mg.readthedocs.io/latexmk.html) Perl script in place of `pdflatex` etc. This gives you a simple _just build my document_ command which you can use with any editor you like.

 ## Pre-commit hooks

 ### Spell check

 Once you’ve written your document, you obviously want to check for spelling mistakes.
 When I wrote my PhD thesis, I did this completely manually which is clearly not a full proof strategy.
-I knew there must be some tool for this, and I found the https://github.com/streetsidesoftware/cspell-cli utility from the makers of the [CSpell VS code extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
+I knew there must be some tool for this, and I found the [cspell](https://github.com/streetsidesoftware/cspell-cli) utility from the makers of the [CSpell VS code extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).

-To add a custom LaTeX dictionary for `cspell`, you can add the following lines to the `cspell.json` configuration file:
+To add a custom LaTeX dictionary for `cspell` so that it doesn't flag macros, environments etc, you can add the following lines to the `cspell.json` configuration file:

 ```json
 {